 A PowerPoint slide comparing the spectra of ink and pencil marks on two pages of the 1870 Field Diary (Livingstone 1870h:XVII, XX).
 Copyright Keith Knox.
 Creative Commons Attribution-NonCommercial 3.0 Unported

-This section and the two that follow, therefore, concludes our analysis of the state of the diary manuscript by turning to material aspects of the diary closely linked to its travels across hands, space, and time.
+This section and the two that follow, therefore, conclude our analysis of the state of the diary manuscript by turning to material aspects of the diary closely linked to its travels across hands, space, and time.
 In this section, we consider characteristics related to composition of the diary, especially the diverse inks and pencil marks on the diary’s pages.
 In the next two sections, we examine handling of the diary, particularly as documented via folds, impressions, torn pages, and manuscript holes; and the impact of different environments on the diary’s pages as manifest through page discoloration and the presence of stains.
 We conclude with an additional section that sets out the diary’s previously documented history and that develops a new chronology of the manuscript (1863-2017) based on our overall study of its present state.

 Composing the Diary: Ink and Pencil on the Page Top ⤴